noahbroyles/Music/user-manual.md

 pause      > pauses the song
 play       > plays the song
-stop/skip  > stops the current song/skips to the next song restart    > restarts the current song from the beginning exit       > returns to main prompt - breaks out of current play queue
+stop/skip  > stops the current song/skips to the next song restart    > replays the current song from the beginning exit       > returns to main prompt - breaks out of current play queue
 ```
 #### Play Options (Android version):